dylan-thinnes/conway-wechsler/README.md

 ```

 ## Installation
-1. Compile to an executable using GHC.
+1. Compile to an executable using the provided bash script "./compile".
+   If you are on Windows, try copy pasting the correct commands in the bash script.
    [(Getting started with Haskell)](https://haskell-lang.org/get-started)
 2. Rename the executable to whatever you'd like to be called.
 3. Put it in your PATH.